 Maya [Sanskrit] (n) (in Vedantic philosophy) the illusion of the reality of sensory experience and of the experienced qualities and attributes of oneself.
 (Dictionary.com)

-Meridian Therapy (n) According to traditional Chinese medicine, vital energy or chi travels along pathways in the body known as meridians.
+Meridian Therapy (n) According to Traditional Chinese Medicine (TCM), vital energy or chi travels along pathways in the body known as meridians.
 Meridian Theapy refers to any technique, such as acupuncture or acupressure, aimed at restoring or optimizing health by unblocking or balancing the flow of this vital energy.

 meditation (n) is a mental discipline by which one attempts to silence the internal dialogue of the reactive, "thinking" mind and achieve a deeper level of relaxation by focusing the attention on a single point of referencesuch as an object, sensation or sound (mantra)in order to transcend sensory experience and attain a state of consciousness in which the Self may experience its true nature.
 Meditation is a practice taught by many religions since antiquity but is also commonly practiced outside religious traditions.
 (See lesson on meditation.)

-Metabolic syndrome (n) a condition characterized by a group of metabolic risk factors including abdominal obesity, insulin resistance and high blood pressure.
+Metabolic syndrome (n) a very common condition characterized by a group of metabolic risk factors including abdominal obesity, insulin resistance and often high blood pressure.
 These increase the risk of coronary artery disease, peripheral vascular disease, stroke and type 2 diabetes.
+The primary cause of metabolic syndrome, also known as Syndrome X, is consumption of fructose or sugar.
+The prevention or cure is our dietary guidelines, ideally combined with a less sendentary lifestyle (more exercise.)

 Metabolism (n) [Gk metabol, change.] the physical processes and chemical reactions occurring within a living cell or organism that are necessary for life; including, but not limited to, the burning of fuel (calories) to produce heat and energy